-Although [research reports meeting the above requirements are] the material described in paragraphs (c)(7)(G) through (J) is excluded from the foregoing filing requirements, [they] investment company communications described in those paragraphs shall be deemed filed with the Association for purposes of Section 24(b) of the Investment Companies Act of 1940 and Rule 24b-3 of the [Securities and Exchange] Commission thereunder.
+Although [research reports meeting the above requirements are] the material described in paragraphs (c)(7)(G) through (J) is excluded from the foregoing filing requirements,

-[(7)] (8) Material [which] that refers to investment company securities, [or] direct participation programs, government securities or exempted securities (as defined in Section 3(a)(12) of the Act) solely as part of a listing of products [and/]or services offered by the member, is excluded from the requirements of [sub]paragraphs [(1) and (2)] (c)(2) and (c)(3).
+[they] investment company communications described in those paragraphs shall be deemed filed with [the Association] NASD for purposes of Section 24(b) of the Investment Company Act of 1940 and Rule 24b-3 [of the Securities and Exchange Commission] thereunder.

-[(8) Exemptions.]
-(9) Pursuant to the Rule 9600 Series, the Association may exempt a member or person associated with a member from the pre-filing requirements of this paragraph (c) for good cause shown.
+- [(7)] (8) Material [which] that refers to investment company securities, [or] direct participation programs, or exempted securities (as defined in Section 3(a)(12) of the Act) solely as part of a listing of products [and/]or services offered by the member, is excluded from the requirements of [sub]paragraphs [(1) and (2)] (c)(2) and (c)(3). - [(8) Exemptions.]
+(9) Pursuant to the Rule 9600 Series, [the Association]NASD may exempt a member or person associated with a member from the pre-filing requirements of this paragraph (c) for good cause shown.